29 Apr Do Text Messages Void a North Carolina Answering Service’s HIPAA Compliance?

 Today’s medical community works at the speed of light, often making quick decisions that can ultimately have an impact on those they’re trying to care for.
 As a result, communication needs to be lightning fast in the medical field and this is one reason why so many health care providers rely on text messaging to deliver short, but important pieces of information to one another and their patients.

 This is especially the case among providers of in-home health care services, such as those agencies that provide live-in nurses and home health aides.
-But, is a North Carolina answering service that delivers medically-related text messages within HIPPA’s compliance guidelines or are these organizations putting their patient data at risk?
+But, is a medical answering service that delivers medically-related text messages within HIPPA’s compliance guidelines or are these organizations putting their patient data at risk?

 How HIPAA Applies to Medical Text Messages